FairpoolDEX/contracts/Market-Crash-Protection.md

 ### Base token

-Base token is a token that is traded against [quote token](#quote-token).
+Base token is the first token in a pair.
 In a LINK-USDT pair, LINK is the base token.
 Base token is normally more volatile than quote token.

 Examples: